 What are the challenges ahead for BJP in the General Elections 2019?

-Although Congress lost the Gujarat assembly elections , these were a game changing shot for Congress.
-BJP secured 99 seats where as congress managed to retain 77 seats out of 182 seats.
+Although Congress lost the Gujarat assembly elections, these were a game-changing shot for Congress.
+BJP secured 99 seats whereas Congress managed to retain 77 seats out of 182 seats.
 It is seen as a big turmoil not only in Gujarat politics but also in National politics.
-Some what it has dented image of Modi as Gujarat was home ground of BJP & RSS , & the elections were contested in the name of Modi.
-On the other hand , this has been a turning point for Congress as it performed unexpectedly well under newly elected Congress president Rahul Gandhi.
-The two major reason for this turmoil can be the ‘patidar andolan’ of Hardik Patel & Jignesh Mewani’s support to INC. Mainly the Gujarat election is seen as a positive uprising of congress under Rahul in the race of 2019 elections.
-BJP is having government in majority of states but the Gujarat elections are a wakening alarm for them as now country has started criticising the cast politics & Pro-hindutva ideology.
-The government has been targeted for communal division in states like U.P where recently colour politics emerged.
+Somewhat it has dented the image of Modi as Gujarat was home ground of BJP & RSS, & the elections were contested in the name of Modi.
+On the other hand, this has been a turning point for Congress as it performed unexpectedly well under newly elected Congress president Rahul Gandhi.
+The two major reason for this turmoil can be the ‘Patidar Andolan’ of Hardik Patel & Jignesh Mewani’s support to INC. Mainly the Gujarat election is seen as a positive uprising of Congress under Rahul in the race of 2019 elections.
+BJP is having a government in the majority of states but the Gujarat elections are an awakening alarm for them as now the country has started criticising the cast politics & Pro-Hindutva ideology.
+The government has been targeted for the communal division in states like U.P where recently colour politics emerged.
 From Dipping Yogi’s house, office to even some mosque into saffron, & ‘saffronaising’ the state.
 It has been also criticised for targeting one’s food habit to constraining freedom of speech.
-The hidutva party has been criticised for terming everyone as anti-national, and source of intolerance amongst the casts.
+The Hindutva party has been criticised for terming everyone as anti-national, and source of intolerance amongst the casts.
 The latest cast violence in Maharashtra’s Bhimapuri village is an example of it, acknowledged & criticised by media & public.
-Vote now on 2019 Opinion Poll : Which Party You Will Vote In 2019 Elections?

-What factors might adversly effect BJP in General elections 2019?
+What factors might adversely affect BJP in General elections 2019?

 If BJP wants to continue its victory then they have to keep some points in mind.
 As the latest Gujarat results were alarming call to remind them to, do not take Congress lightly.
-The latest absolvement of A.Raja & other congress members from 2G scam can be seen as a major reform for congress where as expose of Vyapam scam has degraded the BJP image.
-The complicated bills like GST & demonetisation has raged public against government.
-Not only the national party, regional parties can also pose threat to BJP government , which they should not ignore.
-Where as Hardik & Jignesh exhibits the power of regional ties, NDA is loosing its grip on some of its regional ties like Shiv Sena in Maharashtra.
+The latest absolvement of A.Raja & other congress members from 2G scam can be seen as a major reform for Congress whereas expose of Vyapam scam has degraded the BJP image.
+The complicated bills like GST & demonetisation have raged public against the government.
+Not only the national party, regional parties can also pose threat to BJP government, which they should not ignore.
+Whereas Hardik & Jignesh exhibits the power of regional ties, NDA is losing its grip on some of its regional ties like Shiv Sena in Maharashtra.
 So BJP must beware of Regional coalitions.
 No doubt Modi is a big brand name in Indian politics, but it should also remember the dynamics of Indian politics.